-- The term credit describes a successfully completed course. - One credit corresponds to approximately 90 instructional hours. - All students are required to obtain 17 credits in order to be eligible for High School Graduation in New Brunswick.
+- The term credit describes a successfully completed course. - One credit corresponds to approximately 90 instructional hours. - All students expected to graduate in 2022 are required to obtain 17 credits in order to be eligible for High School Graduation in New Brunswick. \\ Students expected to graduate in 2023 and 2024 will be required to obtain 18 credits. \\